 But exhort one another every day, as long as it is called "today" that none of you may be hardened by the deceitfulness of sin.
 (Hebrews 3: 13, ESV)

-- Through our example of living manifesting love, good works, and spiritual gifts, others can be motivated to serve. - The aim is to motivate others to obedience and service for God.
+- By being examples of love, good works, and exercising our spiritual gifts, others can be motivated to serve. - The aim is to motivate others to obedience and service for God.

 Summary: